NORML Statement on the Cultivation of Industrial Hemp

 What is Hemp?

-Hemp is a distinct variety of the plant species cannabis sativa L. that contains minimal (less than 1%) amounts of tetrahydrocannabinol (THC), the primary psychoactive ingredient in marijuana.
+Hemp is a distinct variety of the plant species cannabis sativa L. that contains only trace amounts of tetrahydrocannabinol (typically no more than 0.3 percent THC), the primary psychoactive ingredient in marijuana.
 It is a tall, slender, fibrous plant similar to flax or kenaf.
 Various parts of the plant can be utilized in the making of textiles, paper, paints, clothing, plastics, cosmetics, foodstuffs, insulation, animal feed and other products.

 Hemp produces a much higher yield per acre than do common substitutes such as cotton and requires few pesticides.
 In addition, hemp has an average growing cycle of only 100 days and leaves the soil virtually weed-free for the next planting.